albrechtjonas/Java-Game-Snake/README.md

 ## Contributor List:214

-1. Dominic Jiang for the production of the game and game development
+1. Dominic Jiang for the produ2ction of the game and game development

 ## How To Test This Game On Mac OS Or Windows